-As we consider the large and rapidly growing economic contribution of Latinos living in the New York Metro Area, it is important to understand that this impact is not new.
-It is actually the continuation of a 500 year-old tradition - a tradition of Latinos providing economic strength and resiliency for the benefit of all people.
+As we consider the large and rapidly growing economic contribution of Latinos living in the Phoenix Metro Area and across the entire state of Arizona, it is important to understand that this impact is not new.
+Instead, it is the continuation of a centuries-old tradition - a tradition of Latinos providing economic strength and resiliency for the benefit of all people.